benchiro/BlockChain-solution/README.md

 ### Execute our deployment using YAML

-To create these, we can run the command `kubectl create -f substrate-master.yml` to create our deployment and it will run service as well
+To create these, we can run the command `kubectl create -f substrate-master.yml` ' kubectl create -f  substrate-telemetry-exporter-master' to create our deployment and it will run service as well
 ```
 kubectl create -f helloworld-deployment.yml